Coffee is one of the most popular drinks in the world, and we consume over 400 billion cups annually.

-You may not know caffeic acid, but it has some very positive effects on human health.
+You may not know caffeic and chlorogenic acid, but they have some very positive effects on human health.

-Caffeic acid is a hydroxycinnamic acid - a kind of plant chemical with antioxidant properties.
-It is the most concentrated polyphenol in coffee, and you can read more about its chemical structure here.
+Caffeic acid is a hydroxycinnamic acid – a kind of plant chemical believed to have health-protective properties.
+It is one of the most concentrated polyphenols in coffee, and you can read more about its chemical structure here.

-Furthermore, recent studies on caffeic acid demonstrate some interesting benefits too.
+Furthermore, recent studies on both compounds demonstrate some interesting benefits too.
 These beneficial features include enhancing the immune system of asthmatic children and protecting the liver from toxicity in animal studies (9, 10).

 Additionally, clinical trials are investigating the compound as a possible treatment for esophageal cancer (11).